medu554/OSCE-Prep/README.md

-# OSCE-Prep-Exploits
+# OSCE-Prep

 Hi guys,

-here you can find some exploits I wrote for my OSCE preparation.
+here you can find some exploits, fuzzing templates and tools I wrote/used for my OSCE preparation.